A Profit without Honors

 The business model of education, as I understand it, basically contains three components, which work together to create a paradigm of radical reform for the public schools:

-1. Clearly defined standards of achievement, with consequences for those who do not meet them
+- Rigidly defined standards of achievement, with severe consequences for those who do not meet them

 I will dispel speculation and/or confusion about my own personal opinion before going further.
 I am opposed to the business model of education, as my experience (a scant three years in the classroom) and research have shown me not only that such a paradigm fits poorly into the confines of the school; but that it can be extremely harmful to the ultimate goal of student learning.